ivangsm/astroblog/data/blog/send-files-with-scp.md

 image: '~/assets/images/scp.webp'
 category: 'Tutorials'
 tags: ['scp', 'web', 'server']
+description: Learn how to use SCP (secure copy) to securely transfer files and folders between your local machine and a remote server.
+SCP uses the SSH protocol to encrypt data and authenticate users, making it a secure alternative to other file transfer methods.
+This tutorial covers the syntax and usage of SCP for uploading and downloading files and folders.
+It also introduces SCP options such as recursive copying and specifying a different port.
+By following this tutorial, you'll be able to effectively use SCP for secure file transfers.
 ---

 SCP (secure copy) is a command-line utility that allows you to securely transfer files and folders between your local machine and a remote server, or vice versa.
 It uses the SSH protocol to encrypt the data and authenticate the user, making it a secure alternative to FTP and other file transfer methods.